 Localized Hot-Spot Softening

-A region of the bond line that runs hotter than average may approach the adhesive’s glass transition temperature at a time when the rest of the bond is still well below it.
-At that hot spot, the local shear modulus drops dramatically, shifting the load-carrying function to adjacent cooler regions.
-This load redistribution concentrates stress at the boundaries of the hot spot, where the stiff cooler adhesive adjoins the soft hot region — an internal stress concentration created by the temperature distribution rather than by geometry.
+A region of the bond line that runs hotter than average may approach the adhesive’s glass transition temperature — determined per ASTM D3418 via differential scanning calorimetry — while the rest of the bond stays well below it.
+There, the local shear modulus drops sharply, shifting load to adjacent cooler regions and concentrating stress at the boundary where stiff, cool adhesive meets soft, hot adhesive — a stress concentration created by the temperature distribution rather than by geometry.
+Past the local Tg, that region essentially stops carrying shear load, and the remaining cooler area must carry the total load — a partial bond-line failure that can progress to full separation if the cooler regions are then overloaded.

 Differential Creep Across the Bond Area

-Creep rate is strongly temperature-dependent.
-Hot spots within the bond line creep much faster than cool regions.
-Over time, the cumulative creep displacement at the hot spot can significantly alter the joint geometry, introducing misalignment and internal stress even after the heat source has been removed.
+Creep rate is strongly temperature-dependent, so hot spots creep much faster than cool regions.
+Cumulative creep displacement at the hot spot can alter joint geometry enough to introduce misalignment and stress even after the heat source is removed — a real risk in optical systems, sensor mounts, and precision instruments, where the drift can violate functional tolerances well before any structural failure occurs.

 Peel Stress at Temperature Gradient Boundaries